ptbang/django-graphene-auth/docs/installation.md

     You should handle this situation doing one of the following:

     - Simply use the graphql_jwt decorator [@login_required](https://django-graphql-jwt.domake.io/en/latest/decorators.html#login-required).
-    - Use [our login_required decorator](https://github.com/PedroBern/django-graphql-auth/blob/fce93a3f6103d7194d3e3fbd28b7466602b8bf31/graphql_auth/decorators.py#L7), note that this expect your output to contain [this output](https://github.com/PedroBern/django-graphql-auth/blob/fce93a3f6103d7194d3e3fbd28b7466602b8bf31/graphql_auth/bases.py#L6).
+    - Use [our login_required decorator](https://github.com/ptbang/django-graphene-auth/blob/face76be02928947e32358c5207b397d2457f99b/graphql_auth/decorators.py#L7), note that this expect your output to contain "success" and "errors" fields.
     - Create your own login_required decorator!

 ---

-### 4. Refresh Token <small>- optional</small>
+### 5. Refresh Token <small>- optional</small>

 Refresh tokens are optional and this package will work with the default token from [Django GraphQL JWT](https://github.com/flavors/django-graphql-jwt).